How Long Is EMT Training? Complete Timeline from Zero to Certified

 Can I work while in EMT school?

-How long does EMT recertification take?
+How long after the NREMT does state licensure take?

 Your EMT Career Starts Now